 Laboratory of human genes structure and functions

-Department of Genetics and Postgenomic Technologies
+Department of Genomics and Postgenomic Technologies

 Approaches to diagnostics and gene therapy of cancer (T.V.
 Vinogradova, E.P.
 Kopantzev, I.P.
 Chernov)